 Energie 360° supplies Zurich, Switzerland, and 42 other communities with increasing amounts of renewable energy.
 In fact, reports show that gas is being used in lesser quantities for heating and cooking in Switzerland since the energy transition.
 Based on these findings, Energie 360° is implementing even more systems that utilize renewable energy to its full potential, –such as energy networks and integral solutions.

 The Role of CO2 in Creating Synthetic Methane

 So, how exactly are energy suppliers using CO2 gas and hydrogen to create eNG?
 A pilot program by Japan’s largest gas supplier, Tokyo Gas Co.
 Ltd., exemplified this process in an attempt to decarbonize urban gasses in Japan.

-For the first-phase of the program, which aimed to produce 12.5 normal cubic meters per hour (Nm3/h) of synthetic methane, the company installed Hitachi Zosen’s (7004.T) methanation (a device used to de-carbonate gas) at its Yokohama research facility.
+For the first-phase of the program, which aimed to produce 12.5 normal cubic meters per hour of synthetic methane, the company installed Hitachi Zosen’s (7004.T) methanation device at its Yokohama research facility.
 This allowed the company to produce fuel from external hydrogen and CO2 sources, using them as raw materials to create the synthetic methane.

 Our Role in a Greener Future

-At CalOx, we’re committed not only to our customers and providing high-quality CO2 and other industrial gasses, but also to supporting a more sustainable future.
-For more than 80 years, we’ve been a trusted supplier of CO2 in the Los Angeles area, supporting medical offices, dental practices, food and drink suppliers, and more—and we can’t wait to see where the future of carbon takes us.
+At CalOx, we’re committed not only to our customers and providing high-quality CO2 and other industrial gasses, but also to supporting a more sustainable future through process like carbon capture and synthetic methane.
+For more than 80 years, we’ve been a trusted supplier of CO2 in the Los Angeles area, supporting medical offices, dental practices, food and drink suppliers, and more.
+We can’t wait to see where the future of carbon takes us.